uniwebcms/framework/README.md

 - A **Foundation** is a collection of React components designed to work together
 - A **module** is how Foundations are packaged and delivered to sites

-Each site links to one Foundation (local or remote) that provides all the components it needs.
+Each site primarily links to one Foundation (local or remote) that provides the components it needs, with optional secondary Foundations for specialized components.

+### Foundation Interfaces

+A Foundation's _interface_ is the set of components it exposes and their available options.
+These exposed components are what you can reference in markdown frontmatter.
+When you write `component: HeroSection`, that component must be in your Foundation's interface.
+Internal components are implementation details that content teams never reference directly.

 ### Content-Driven Rendering